peteroupc/peteroupc.github.io/randomfunc.md

 - whether a random number is not among recently chosen random numbers,
 - whether a random number was not already chosen (with the aid of a hash table, red-black tree, or similar structure),
 - whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure), and/or
-- whether that number is not included in a "blacklist" of numbers.
+- whether a random number is not included in a "blacklist" of numbers.

 (KD-trees, hash tables, red-black trees, and prime-number testing algorithms are outside the scope of this document.)